mrpawan-gupta/mrpawan-gupta/readme.md

 Hii, I'm [Pawan Gupta](https://www.instagram.com/notyourpawan/), a passionate self-taught software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

+I am currently working on technologies and frameworks like Python, Django SQL, Java, Springboot, MongoDB, and GIT.
+I have also worked on CI-CD pipeline, Docker, Kubernetes, AWS - RDS, EC2, Lambda and GCP.
+I love to solve problems with my tech skills, designing systems and databases.

 I am also an open-source enthusiast and a Competitve Coder.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source And Network's 🌱🌱.